 Unlike mechanical air filtration, there are no rigorous industry standards to measure the performance and safety of ionizers, despite their decades-long presence in the market.

-The biggest problem with ionizers, however, are their potential harm health effects.
+The biggest problem with ionizers, however, are their potential harmful health effects.

 The dangers of ozone